Harvey Weinstein sex scandal: Detailing the allegations

 Weinstein, according to the report, allegedly asked her to go with him to his room to get the book, and de Caunes answered her phone while Weinstein went into the bathroom. de Caunes recalled Weinstein later allegedly emerging from the bathroom nude with an erection.

-The producer, she claims, told her to lay down on the bed. de Caunes ultimately fled the room.
+The producer, she claims, told her to lie on the bed. de Caunes ultimately fled the room.

 Actress Rosanna Arquette and the producer were to have a dinner meeting during which she'd get a script at a hotel in Beverly Hills, and Arquette was told to go to his room, The New Yorker report said.
 Weinstein allegedly was wearing a bathrobe when he opened the door and claimed to need a massage.